lefevre-fraser/GME/Doc/README_in.txt

 0. Important Upgrade Information
 ************************************************

-YOU NEED TO UNINSTALL ALL PREVIOUS VERSIONS OF GME (INCLUDING GME 6) USING THE CONTROL PANEL ADD/REMOVE PROGRAMS UTILITY BEFORE INSTALLING THE NEW RELEASE.
-OTHERWISE, GME IS NOT GOING TO WORK CORRECTLY!!!
+You must uninstall GME versions prior to version 9.1.12 using the Control Panel before installing GME.

 Every new release of GME may introduce changes to its COM interfaces and to the Builder Object Network (C++ interpreter framework).
 Therefore, it is essential to update the source code of all user implemented interpreters,